sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-calculator</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A desktop calculator
+Short desc    : A desktop calculator
 URL          : https://wiki.gnome.org/Apps/Calculator
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : gnome-calculator is a powerful graphical calculator with financial,
+Descript     : gnome-calculator is a powerful graphical calculator with financial,
              : logical and scientific modes.
 It uses a multiple precision package
              : to do its arithmetic to give a high degree of accuracy.
 ```